Skip to content

 Most B2B marketing restructures fail because they redraw reporting lines instead of redesigning how work moves.
 The result: same dysfunction, new org chart.

 The Starr Conspiracy has developed seven B2B marketing team structure frameworks that rebuild predictable pipeline under budget and headcount constraints.
 These methodologies span organizational design (who reports to whom), operational models (how campaigns ship), capability maturity (what you can execute), and resource allocation (where to invest limited headcount).
-Each framework addresses specific growth stages, GTM motions, and resource constraints.
-Operating models that produce measurable pipeline outcomes, not theoretical org charts.
+Each framework addresses specific growth stages, GTM motions, and resource constraints, producing measurable pipeline outcomes rather than theoretical org charts.

 The 7 Frameworks

 Org structure is reporting lines.
 Operating model is how work moves.
 You need both.
-Understanding which type you need and when to combine them prevents the matrix management chaos that kills marketing velocity.
+Knowing which type you need, and when to combine them, prevents the matrix management chaos that kills marketing velocity.
 These frameworks help you choose based on your stage, GTM motion, and biggest constraint.

 1. Resource Optimization Framework

 The Resource Optimization Framework allocates limited headcount and budget across competing priorities while maintaining execution quality.
-This framework prevents the common mistake of spreading resources too thin by concentrating investment in high-impact areas while maintaining minimum viable capability elsewhere.
-If everything is priority, you're just underfunded chaos.
+By concentrating investment in high-impact areas and maintaining minimum viable capability everywhere else, it prevents the common mistake of spreading resources too thin.
+Everything being a priority is just underfunded chaos with extra steps.

 Core Components: